badrouni/DistKGE/README.md

 their information for a multitude of tasks in machine learning.
 Nevertheless, the increase data in knowledge graph has introduced a challenge, especially as knowledge graph embedding now encompass millions of nodes and billions of edges, surpassing the capacities of existing knowledge representation learning systems.
-In response to these challenge, this paper presents DistKGE, a distributed learning approach of knowledge graph embedding based on a new partitioning technique.
-In our experimental evaluation, we illustrate that the proposed approach improves the scalability of distributed knowledge graph learning with respect to graph size compared to existing methods in terms of runtime performances in the link prediction task aimed at identifying new links between entities within the knowledge graph.
+In response to these challenge, this work presents DistKGE, a distributed learning approach of knowledge graph embedding based on a new partitioning technique.